 "Wisconsin is the most extreme partisan gerrymander in the United States in the post-2010 cycle," said attorney Gerry Hebert, who's the executive director of the Washington, D.C.-based Campaign Legal Center.
 "It's about as far out from what you would consider to be fair as you can imagine."
 (Wisconsin Public Radio, May 24, 2016)

-The Fair Elections Project is working to change how politics works in the United States and help end the partisan gridlock that grips the nation.
+The Fair Elections Project, a project of the High Ground Institute, is working to change how politics works in the United States and help end the partisan gridlock that grips the nation.
 When elections don’t really matter because the district lines determine which party will be in control, the people don’t have a voice.
 This is contrary both to our historical tradition of fairness and the Constitutional requirement that all voters are equal citizens.

 We oppose partisan gerrymandering, and are working to ask the courts to implement a standard that can measure when there's too much partisan gerrymandering, violating the Constitutional rights of the citizens of a given state.